clausecker/dobutsu/README.md

 Dōbutsu shōgi
 =============

-This is a software that plays [Dōbutsu shōgi] (動物将棋).
+This is a software that plays [Dōbutsu shōgi]&#x20;(動物将棋).
 It works by generating a table of all possible board configurations and is capable of always choosing the best possible move.
-The software isn't finished yet, so far there is a program `bestmove` that can tell you what the best move from a given board configuration is.
+The software is unfinished, so far there is a program `bestmove` that can tell you what the best move from a given board configuration is.
 Eventually there is going to be an interactive Dōbutsu shōgi AI with configurable strength.

 Below you can find some explanations for the input and output formats